 So here’s the truth about being syndicated: It’s hard and it never stops.
 You know how people have jobs — really important jobs like surgeons, military generals, and tight-rope walkers?
 You can bet that even those high-positioned individuals get breaks now and then — especially for extraordinary reasons like a family emergency, or some other life-freakout.
 For syndicated cartoonists breaks are not so common to come by.
 (You better have a week’s worth of extra strips just sitting in a drawer somewhere in case there’s a death in the family.
 I’m not kidding — it’s the truth.)
 Syndication is a treadmill that you can never get down from, no matter what is happening in your life.
 If a plane crashes into your house, you better have an alternate internet connection so that you can send in your work for that week.
 If the Rapture comes, you better make sure you are not one of God’s worthy souls, ’cause then how would you get your strips in on time?
 Seriously, the work never stops.
 If you’re lucky, it’ll stop when you die (a lot of cartoonists have not had luck in this sector).

 The other truthful thing about being syndicated is that you have to hear from a lot of people that you would normally want to murder on a good day.
-The thing is, when your comic strip is read by a million people daily, you’re bound to hear from one or two people who’s lives are dramatically effected by newspaper comic strips.
+The thing is, when your comic strip is read by a million people daily, you’re bound to hear from one or two people whose lives are dramatically effected by newspaper comic strips.
 Yes, they’re out there.
 This would be tolerable if it weren’t for the invention of instantaneous electronic messaging that has given these people the power to write to you and tell you what they think of you (think emails spewing brimstone, and punched out on a keyboard capable of writing in blood).
 I am almost certain that Hitler got less vitriolic mail than newspaper comic strip artists.

 Another “worst” thing about being a syndicated cartoonist is the ongoing problem of keeping your creative gas-tank filled.
 Think about it.
 Creating something funny, clever, or just plain wonky every single day non-stop for a couple of decades will do something to your brain.
 Whatever it does to your brain, the point is that constant creative output is something most people can’t pull off.
 Most normal people.
 You have to be a little crazy to even sign a contract that says you’ll attempt it.
 This is, perhaps, where many syndicated cartoonists fall short.
 It’s very, very hard to continuously come up with usable material.
 Those long lunches you can take?
 Think again.